Samhain Rituals

 06. Journal

-Reflect on the past year: what you’ve accomplished, what you’re ready to release, and what wisdom you want to carry forward.
-Prompts like “What am I letting go of?” or “What do I want to plan for the months ahead?” help make the reflection complete.
-I like to use divination tools like tarot to help guide my journaling process.
+Reflect on the past year: what you’ve accomplished, what you’re ready to release, and what you want to carry forward.
+Try prompts like “What am I letting go of?” or “What do I want to plan for the months ahead?”
+I like to pair divination tools like tarot to help guide my journaling process.

 07. Clean Your Home

-It’s called “fall cleaning” for a reason!
-Sweep, tidy, or rearrange your space to honor the season of transition.
-If you like, you can include protection rituals like sprinkling salt or cinnamon in your entryway, hanging dried herbs, or wafting herbal smoke like sage to create a fresh, grounding energy in your home.
+It’s called “fall cleaning” for a reason, folks!
+Sweep, tidy, or rearrange your space.
+You can even include protection rituals like sprinkling salt or cinnamon in your entryway, hanging dried herbs, or wafting herbal smoke like sage to clear the air and bring fresh energy in your home.

-Transition your home from fall to winter decor thoughtfully.
 This is the perfect time to swap out lighter linens & cottons with warm wools.
-Bringing in natural textures, cozy fabrics, or seasonal colors can help you honor the changing energy of the year.
+Lean into using natural textures, cozy fabrics, or seasonal colors to reflect the changing energy of the year.

 09. Carve Pumpkins

-Carving pumpkins can be a fun way to tap into your inner child, especially if you choose real ones over craft ones.
-Plus the scent they release when the tealight candle warms the inside is pure nostalgia.
-Paired with mums, carved pumpkins make the perfect pairing for entryway decor.
+Carving pumpkins is a fun way to tap into your inner child, especially if you choose real ones over craft ones.
+Plus, the scent they release when the tealight candle warms the inside is pure nostalgia.

 10. Light a Bonfire